Kate Hudson Reminds Us She Has A Phenomenal Singing Voice, Returns To ‘Ellen’

 Amidst all the controversies with Brad Pitt as of late, Kate Hudson makes a comeback with her phenomenal singing prowess.

-We often forget Kate Hudson has a wonderful voice and her lack of singing stints on the television and the big screen is not helping us remember, too.
+We often forget Kate Hudson has a wonderful voice and her lack of singing stints on the television and the big screen is not helping us remember, either.
 But despite the incredibly few singing opportunities that present themselves to Kate Hudson, she makes sure her fans—actually, not just her fans, but even random internet browsers throughout the world—get a taste of her singing prowess every now and then.

 Just earlier this week, we saw Kate Hudson make some beautiful noise—and this time, nothing related to the Brad Pitt and Angelina Jolie fiasco.
-Kate Hudson went to Instagram last Valentine’s Day to give the world another sneak peak into her singing talent, UPIreported.
+Kate Hudson went to Instagram last Valentine’s Day to give the world another sneak peak into her singing talent, UPI reported.

 If you haven’t watched Kate Hudson’s video, do so below.